philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 ## Multiset Rewrite / AC / Graver

-Bimonomial grobner seems like a match for AC.
+Bimonomial Groebner seems like a match for AC.
 This is related to graver via "lawrence polynomials"

 a monomial is a multiset of literals.